 Most of our meals were dal bhat, egg curry with rice, Gurung bread, or potato rosti (Nepal’s take on the Swiss rosti potato pancake) and they were delicious.
 Egg fried rice was a popular dish among trekkers, but we found it pretty bland the couple times we tried it.
 While the dishes had the same names, each village had their own flair and used different veggies and seasoning.
 In the lower elevations it was really neat to walk through the villages and see every ingredient that goes into your meal growing nearby.

 Our meals were all included with the cost of our trek, but if they weren’t we still think the food was generally a good value and a good way to support the local communities.
 Sometimes you are required to pay more for lodging if you bring your own food.

 Food Prices - As for the cost of food in the mountains, the prices increase the higher you go.
 Everywhere we went you could get a filling meal for under 800 rupees and often for under 500.
-I have a spreadsheet of the price of some typical dishes at each stop here.
+For a prices of some typical dishes at each stop and an example of a full menu check out my Food & Lodging on the ABC Trek Spreadsheet.
 Prices change, but are fixed by the NTNC-ACAP.
 If some of the prices look high, think about what it takes to get the food to some of these locations.
 In areas like MBC and ABC every canister of cooking fuel is carried by a porter.

 Water and breakfasts were the places that I felt that things got a bit expensive and you could probably cut some cost if you need to.
 Bringing something like oatmeal or muesli and powdered milk would take care of breakfast.